gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

       $ gcc -c b~int2.adb

-* Link the dynamic library with all the necessary object files, indicating to the linker the names of the ``init`` (and possibly ``final``) procedures for automatic initialization (and finalization).
+* Link the dynamic library with all the necessary object files, passing to the linker the names of the ``init`` (and possibly ``final``) procedures for automatic initialization (and finalization).
-  The built library should be placed in a directory different from the object directory.
+  You should place the built library in a different directory than the object files.

 * Copy the ``ALI`` files of the interface to the library directory, add in this copy an indication that it is an interface to a SAL